 What does a normal Sunday morning look like?
-Sunday morning kicks off with worship at 8 AM in the Chapel(Please note this not handicapped accessible)followed by a coffee hour in the Library.
+Sunday morning kicks off with worship at 8 AM in the Chapel(Please note this not wheelchair accessible)followed by a coffee hour in the Library.
 Our second worship service begins at 10 AM in the church.
 Time for coffee, treats, and fellowship takes place after the service in the Parish Hall.
 All worship services include prayers, readings from the Bible, and music.
-Currently services are either Lay lead Morning Prayer, or Holy Eucharist with a sermon from a guest clergy.
+Currently services are either the Holy Eucharist led by Rev. Gina, our Priest-In-Charge, or once a month Morning Prayer, led by Lay Leaders of our parish.

 Where do I park?
 There is on street parking.
 We have a small lot behind the church at 1 Terrace Place(look for sign), you may park at City Hall or Savings Bank of Danbury on Chapel Place.
 There is a gate that opens into our parking lot that will allow you to access the church through the Parish Hall.
 If it is not during business hours you may park at the Savings Bank of Danbury as well.
 Do not park in the Elderly Caregivers parking lot as your car may be towed.
 Directions/Parking

 Is the church handicap accessible?
 Yes.
 You may reach the sanctuary through the ramp door.
 Through the ramp inside the church you can get to the library, lounge and a handicapped bathroom.
 To reach the Parish Hall you must go up Terrace Place and enter through the rear parking lot.
 The Banks Memorial Chapel where the 8AM service is currently held is not wheelchair accessible.

 Do I need to become a member of Saint James' to participate in worship and other activities?
 You do not need to be a member to worship at Saint James' or to participate in other programs and activities.
 However, we encourage you to think and pray about becoming a member and perhaps at some point beginning to live a deeper life of faith and discipleship in this community of faith.